Delimited Continuations

 This is different with delimited continuations.
 Delimited continuations only represent a segement of the call-stack.
 Delimited continuations behave like functions, that is, they return a value and are hence composable.

 Delimited continuations have many quite powerful applications, ranging from advanced exception handling to backtracking algorithms and probabilistic programming as well as so-called algebraic effects.
-Delimited continuations are available in Racket and many variants of Scheme, OCaML, Haskell and, thanks to work in our research group, in Java.
+Delimited continuations are available in Racket and many variants of Scheme, OCaml, Haskell and, thanks to work in our research group, in Java.

 Their meaning can be understood via a code transformation.